 Looking back, I only remember admitting introversion to defend myself.
 “Oh, why didn’t I talk much at the party?
-I’m kind of an introvert.”
+Well, I’m kind of an introvert.”

 It’s difficult to embrace introversion when it’s seen as a disadvantage in your social life and career–two aspects of life that deeply contribute to your feelings of self-worth and fulfillment.
+So it’s easy to see why I was an introvert in denial for so long.

 “We live with a value system that I call the Extrovert Ideal—the omnipresent belief that the ideal self is gregarious, alpha, and comfortable in the spotlight.” – Susan Cain, Quiet: The Power of Introverts in a World That Can’t Stop Talking.